ShunSakurai/password_generator/README.md

 - Add an input field to specify additional characters
 - Make alphabets case sensitive

-Please [let me know](https://app.asana.com/-/share?s=132674863519248-e1JyDAuWLW0WnFErIjTrbz57EAmE077JUvQ45Y5pF43-29199191293549) if you need any of the features as soon as possible.
+Please let me know from [Github issues](https://github.com/ShunSakurai/password_generator/issues) or [Asana](https://app.asana.com/0/264055467962183/list) if you need any of the features as soon as possible.

 ## History
+For detailed history, please go to [Releases](https://github.com/ShunSakurai/password_generator/releases).

 "*" at the beginning means bug-fixing.
-For detailed history, please go to [Releases](https://github.com/ShunSakurai/password_generator/releases).

-### Newest version
-- Semiautomate the set-up process with shutil module

-### v1.2.1, July 4, 2016
-- Create the installer
-- Update information about the iOS version
-- Add contact information

-### v1.2.0, April 23, 2016
-- Reseed when refreshing
-- Reduce the size of the dist folder and the .app file

-### v1.1.3, April 13, 2016
-- * Correct indent so that password is copied every time when necessary

-### v1.1.2, April 8, 2016
-- Reduce the button border width for the Windows version
-- * Resolve an issue where button is not re-enabled on Windows

-### v1.1.0, March 31, 2016
-- Distribute the binaries
-- Create README_jpn.md

-### v1.0.0, March 28, 2016
-- Add to GitHub
-- Create README.md

 ## Contribution
 This is just a personal project and I do not really know what kind of contribution I may get.
-Any [feedback](https://app.asana.com/-/share?s=132674863519248-e1JyDAuWLW0WnFErIjTrbz57EAmE077JUvQ45Y5pF43-29199191293549) and contribution is welcome!
+Any feedback and contribution from [Github issues](https://github.com/ShunSakurai/password_generator/issues) or [Asana](https://app.asana.com/0/264055467962183/list) is welcome!

 ## License
 You can use it for free.
 Personal use only.
 I do not take any responsibility for any damage caused by using this program.